What is Robotic Process Automation?

 RPA Implementation Challenges

 The RPA market continues to grow despite rampant implementation failures.
-The only reason organizations think RPA is quick and easy to implement is because they are rushing through implementation without proper planning or a long-term roadmap.
+You may have heard that RPA implementations are quick and easy, but the only reason this rumor has spread is because organizations are rushing through implementation.
+While this may seem like a good idea, this leaves no time for proper planning or developing a long-term roadmap.
 Organizations soon find that RPA technology is difficult to maintain as their organization grows and business processes evolve.

 If you know where your business is headed in the next five to ten years, you can configure your bots to fit your future business model.
 When evaluating RPA vendors, look for a flexible solution that aligns with your culture of continuous improvement.